ashleydb/Daggers/readme.md

   NODE_ENV=production npm start

 To Do:
-* Update DNS to point to GCP
-* Put in advertising
-* Migrate Pages, such as Fans and Commercial
 * Add a background image, (so you can see it on the sides.)
 * Code cleanup, (remove console logging,) and TODO's
-* Finish migrating any other old content, (e.g. news, match reports)
 * Add caching to server, (e.g. to News, like I've done with Table data)

 Nice to Have: